Red Light Therapy for Eczema at Home: Research & Best Devices

 DPL IIa Professional LED light therapy review

-Revive light therapy offers a number of LED panels, differing in size, wavelengths, and purposes.
+Revive light therapy offers several LED panels, differing in size, wavelengths, and purposes.

 👉 The 192 LEDs include the red, infrared, and amber wavelengths – ideal for skin healing and soothing.

-See our full Revive Light Therapy reviews and model comparison!
+See my full Revive DPL IIa Review and model comparison!

-Platinum LED light therapy is also an established brand (since 2010), making several professional LED light therapy panels in various sizes.
+Hooga is an established brand that makes several professional LED light therapy panels in various sizes.

-The combination of red at 630nm and near-infrared at 830 nm was proven highly effective for psoriasis
+The combination of red at 630nm and near-infrared at 850 nm was proven highly effective for psoriasis.

 3. Handheld LED Light Therapy